skip to main content

 What is the cost of a LDCT for lung cancer screening?

+Lung cancer screening is fully covered by insurance with no co-pay for anyone who is eligible.
+You may be required to pay for the exam up front and then submit a claim to your insurance company for possible reimbursement.
 Each institution sets their price for the exam.
-You may be required to pay for the exam up front and then submit a claim to your insurance company for possible reimbursement.
 Prices may vary up to several hundred dollars, so consider calling at least a few places for pricing prior to having your exam.
-Current legislation does not allow for co-pays to be charged to eligible patients seeking to obtain LDCT for lung cancer screening.

 Where can I find more information about lung cancer screening?